fikr4n/iclib-python/README.md

 Calculation of **prayer times** and **qibla direction** is based on **Dr. Eng.
 Rinto Anugraha, M.Si.** from Universitas Gadjah Mada, Indonesia (published in 2012 AD), and also refer to **Pedoman Hisab Muhammadiyah** (published in 1430 AH / 2009 AD), **Wikipedia** (English version), etc for comparison and complement. **Umm al-Qura Hijri calendar** month lengths table is based on the output of ITL (not the source code).

-After releasing this Python version, we plan to make the C and Java version, and probably other languages.
+This library is written in Python, see also the [Java](https://github.com/fikr4n/iclib-java) version.
+We plan to make the C version, and probably other languages.
 We also plan to implement hilal (crescent) altitude calculation for new moon estimation (not as reference for ibadah).

 ### Notes on Hijri conversion